 To me, recipes should be approachable and enjoyable.
 Not intimidating and condescending.

 Not every night in the kitchen has to look gourmet.
 In fact, for the average person, most nights won’t!
 Not all food has to be fancy (although I admit I do enjoy making and eating “fancy” things), but that’s not always practical and I get that.
-Not all food has to be the best (or best looking) thing you’ve ever put on the table.
+I want this space to contain a wide range of recipes suited for the beginning to the advanced level home cook.
+You can stick with your comfort zone, or when you’re ready, I’ll be there to guide you into the next level of cooking through my clear and easy to read recipes.
+If something goes wrong, I will be there to help you figure it out.
+I have placed a contact form at the end of every recipe for your feedback.
+Please never hesitate to let me know how I can help.
+And keep this in mind: not all food has to be the best (or best looking) thing you’ve ever put on the table.
 Don’t talk yourself out of trying something new just because you know it won’t turn out like a picture you saw.
-My desire is to be here to create recipes you and your famliy will enjoy and support you along the way.
+My desire is to be here to create recipes you and your family will enjoy and to support you along the way.

-Lastly and most of all, I want to say thank you so much for stopping by and I hope this little corner of the internet makes your cooking journey more enjoyable and as delicious as ever!
+Lastly and most of all, I want to say thank you so much for stopping by and I hope this space makes your cooking journey more enjoyable and as delicious as ever!

 Check out what’s new on the blog